jdubindaclub/my386blog/_posts/2023-12-18-final_project.md

 One of the advantages of deep learning models is that they can output uncertainty.
 This is useful in many applications, such as self-driving cars.
 If a self-driving car is unsure about what it is seeing, it can output a high uncertainty score.
 This uncertainty score can then be used to determine if the car should stop or not.
 This is a very useful feature, but it is not unique to deep learning models.
 There are many traditional machine learning models that can output uncertainty scores.
 At the hedge fund, uncertainty calibration was the method that I saw had the biggest impact on the models.
 I aim to use this method to improve the performance of my deep learning model on tabular data.

 # About the Data

+The data I am using is the <a href="https://www.kaggle.com/datasets/sooyoungher/smoking-drinking-dataset/data"> Smoking and Drinking Dataset with body signal </a> from kaggle.
+The data contains 991,346 rows, 991,320 rows after removing nulls.
+There are 23 features: - 1 categorical, 22 numerical.
+The task that I am trying to predict is whether or not a person drinks, which is a binary classification task.
+The data is balanced, with 50% of people being drinkers and 50% being non-drinkers.
+The license for the data is posted on kaggle, and states that the data is free to use for any purpose.
+The information about each feature is shown below:

 ![Figure](https://raw.githubusercontent.com/jdubindaclub/my386blog/main/assets/images/smoking_variables.png)